smartcorelib/smartcorelib.org/user_guide/quick_start.md

 Most of these libraries either do not support all of the algorithms that are implemented in *SmartCore* or aren't integrated with [nalgebra](https://nalgebra.org/) and [ndarray](https://github.com/rust-ndarray/ndarray).
 While *SmartCore* is integrated with both libraries you can also use standard Rust data types, like vectors and arrays with all of the algorithms implemented here if you prefer not to depend on any linear algebra library.

 We developed *SmartCore* to promote scientific computing in Rust.
-Our goal is to build an open library that has accurate, numerically stable and well documented implementations of the most well-known and widely used machine learning methods.
+Our goal is to build an open library that has accurate, numerically stable, and well-documented implementations of the most well-known and widely used machine learning methods.

 ## Quick start